 Landscape Character Unit 2: Fitzpatrick Basin Potential landscape issues and constraints associated with additional development Relatively open and exposed nature of the northern and central portion of the unit, albeit with the exposure effectively confined to the Fitzpatrick Basin and Dalefield catchment (i.e. not the wider Wakatipu Basin landscape).
 Elevated and southern aspect of the north portion.
 Integration with consented but unbuilt development - potential for adverse cumulative effects.
 Potential landscape opportunities and benefits associated with additional development Visually contained nature of the location (in terms of the wider Wakatipu Basin landscape).
 Larger-scaled lots suggest potential for subdivision.
 Riparian restoration potential.
 Weed management potential.
 Potential integration of walkways/cycleways etc. Close proximity to Queenstown.
 Environmental characteristics and visual amenity values to be maintained and enhanced Integration of buildings with landform and/or planting.
 Avoiding built development on the elevated northern slopes that frame the unit.
 Avoiding built development on the Shotover River cliff/terrace (and ONL) edges.
 Maintaining the low 'public profile' of the unit with respect to the wider landscape of the Wakatipu Basin.
 Maintaining a sense of openness in views from Littles Road and the north western and eastern ends of Fitzpatrick Road (that are currently relatively open in character) to the surrounding ONL mountain context.
-Capability to absorb additional development High.
+Capacity to absorb additional development High: land below the 440m contour Very low: land above the 440m contour